Thomas C. Hindman: Move to Arkansas

-Hindman decided in 1854 that the political field of Mississippi was too crowded.
+In March 1854, the term of the legislature ended, and Hindman decided that the political field of Mississippi was too crowded.
 Across the Mississippi River lay Arkansas, which was much less developed and provided more opportunities for his political ambitions.
 Moving in June and settling in Helena, Hindman soon entered Arkansas politics.
 He formed a law partnership with John Palmer and gained attention in a political debate with the cotton planter James L. Alcorn at a Fourth of July barbeque.
 Hindman had a reputation as a dandy, and on the day after his debate with Alcorn, a local Whig insulted Hindman by referring to him as "my sweet scented individual".
 The two agreed to duel with bowie knives, but the situation was defused by Patrick Cleburne and Gideon Pillow.
 During the 1854 political cycle, Hindman served as an orator focussing on railroad topics that would benefit Helena, although he did not run as a candidate.

 During the summer of 1854, Hindman had been in contact with Quitman about a filibustering expedition to attempt to annex Cuba to the United States as a slave state.
 Hindman was unable to join the expedition.
 While lobbying for railroads in Little Rock in January 1855, he had been involved in an altercation with two men after he offended their friend, the newspaper editor Charles C. Danley.
 One, a Dr. Moon, pulled a pistol on Hindman, who was unarmed but expressed a willingness to fight at a later time when he had a weapon.
 The next day, inside the Arkansas House of Representatives building, Moon's associate Wilson pulled a pistol on Hindman, who shot Moon with a derringer pistol and then pulled another weapon on Wilson.
 Hindman was confronted by an angry mob and was later arrested.
 Released on bail, he returned to Helena and was eventually acquitted.
 The incident prevented him from going to Cuba as leaving the country would have made him appear to be a fugitive.